-What is a transvaginal ultrasound scan?
+What is a testicular ultrasound scan?

-An ultrasound scan obtains a picture of the inside of the body without the use of x-rays.
+An ultrasound scan obtains a picture of the inside of the body without the use of X-rays.
 It is a very safe technique, using high frequency sound waves.

 It is used to help diagnose disease.
-These scans are performed in X-Ray by a Sonographer who is a highly skilled health care professional who performs all types of ultrasound imaging or by a Radiologist (specialist x-ray doctor).
+These scans are performed in X-ray by a Sonographer who is a highly skilled health care professional who performs all types of ultrasound imaging or by a Radiologist (specialist X-ray Doctor).